flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 2. Choose "CoreOS Stable 64bits SSH KEYPAIR with core user" on Template section.
 3. Choose your service offering, that will represent the power of your instance, the resources that it will get.
 4. Choose the incoming firewall rules that will be accepted (we recommend to open at least SSH, by default all ports are closed).
 5. Choose the authentication type.
-On Container Linux this is a sshkeypair, choose to create on, or use an already existent one.
+On Flatcar Linux this is a sshkeypair, choose to create on, or use an already existent one.
 6. Choose the Basic zone in which you will want your instance to be deployed.

 Click on CREATE MY INSTANCE, then, thanks to SSD-backed Ikoula Cloud hosts, you will rapidly get information about your instance: